Marie-Jean-Léon, Marquis d'Hervey de Saint Denys: Contributions to dream studies

-In 2016 an integral English version (inclusive the original frontpage, backcover and frontispice) appeared as a free of charge E-book with the title:'Dreams and the Ways to Direct Them: Practical Observations', edited by Drs.
-Carolus den Blanken & Drs.
-Eli Meijer.
-In this translation, the designer of the front cover of the 1867-original is revealed, namely Henri Alfred Darjou (1832-1875), French painter and draughtsman.
-This edition was not without flaws, and in 2020 appeared an enhanced version.
+In 2016 a complete English version (including the original frontpage, back cover, and frontispiece) appeared as a free ebook with the title Dreams and the Ways to Direct Them: Practical Observations, edited by Carolus den Blanken and Eli Meijer.
+In this translation, the designer of the front cover of the 1867 original is revealed as French painter and draughtsman Henri Alfred Darjou (1832–1875).
+This edition was not without flaws, and in 2020 an enhanced version appeared.